+Discussion

-Discussion (1): Effects of NEB and NTB outbreaks on neighbouring zones
+I. Effects of NEB & NTB outbreaks on neighbouring zones

-Coloration:
+Coloration

-Reddish coloration is a typical (though not inevitable) consequence of all these major disturbances - SEB Revivals, NEB Revivals, and NTBs super-fast outbreaks - and it is often not restricted to the belt which revived, often spreading into adjacent zones [Ref.
-5 p.55].
-So it was no surprise that reddish colour spread not only over the NEB and NTB(S), but also over the intervening NTropZ, and around part of the EZ.
-This was the first time we had hi-res images of such a widespread coloration event, and they confirmed that diffuse colour across the NTropZ was real (e.g. Fig.7), not an artefact of low resolution.
+Reddish coloration is a typical (though not inevitable) consequence of all these major disturbances - SEB Revivals, NEB Revivals, and NTBs super-fast outbreaks - and is not usually restricted to the belt which revived, often spreading into adjacent zones (Rogers, 1995, p.55).5 It was therefore no surprise that reddish colour spread not only over the NEB and NTB(S), but also over the intervening NTropZ and around part of the EZ.
+This was the first time we had hires images of such a widespread coloration event, and they confirmed that diffuse colour across the NTropZ was real (e.g. Figure 7), not an artefact of low resolution.

-Suppression of NNTBs jet-stream activity:
+Suppression of NNTBs jet stream activity

-The absence of NNTBs jet-stream spots was notable because they also disappeared immediately after the 2007 NTBs super-fast outbreak, suggesting that this may be a regular connection.
-Indeed, an historical survey confirms that NNTBs jet-stream spots were also absent for a full year after the NTBs super-fast outbreaks of 1970, 1975, and 1980, and virtually absent after the suspected outbreak of 1985 [see list below].
+The absence of NNTBs jet stream spots was notable because they also disappeared immediately after the 2007 NTBs superfast outbreak, suggesting a regular connection.
+Indeed, an historical survey confirms that spots in the NNTBs jet stream were also absent for a full year after the NTBs super-fast outbreaks of 1970, 1975 & 1980, and virtually so after the suspected outbreak and virtually so after the suspected outbreak of 1985 (see Table 2).
 The only exception to this rule was in 1990.

 This connection adds to our understanding of global upheavals.
-As originally defined (see below), a global upheaval typically included a NNTBs jet-stream outbreak starting with or soon after the NTBs jet-stream outbreak (see below).
-However, the hi-res observations of recent decades have shown nearly continuous NNTBs jet-stream spot activity, although the number of spots varies, so 'outbreaks' of these spots are not as well-defined as previously thought.
-Possibly the real connection is that NTBs outbreaks (at least of the super-fast type) normally suppress NNTBs jet-stream activity, and what has often been observed is the re-appearance of normal activity a year or so later.
+As originally defined (see below), a global upheaval typically included a NNTBs jet stream outbreak starting with or soon after the NTBs jet stream outbreak (see below).
+However, the hi-res observations of recent decades have shown nearly continuous NNTBs jet stream spot activity (although the number of spots varies), so 'outbreaks' of these spots are not as well-defined as previously thought.
+Possibly the real connection is that NTBs outbreaks (at least of the super-fast type) normally suppress NNTBs jet stream activity, and what has often been observed is the re-appearance of normal activity a year or so later.